 Use a cleanser that contains gentle ingredients so as to not strip the skin.
 Sulfates and drying alcohols can cause dehydration, so it’s essential to avoid anything with harsh formulas.
 Instead look for soothing ingredients like vitamin E, glycerin and plant extracts.
 I recommend double cleansing each evening to gently and meticulously buff the skin of any makeup, debris, environmental pollutants and free radicals (unstable molecules that latch onto healthy cells and destroy them).
 First, massage an oil or milk cleanser into the skin to break down makeup and SPF, followed by a gentle hydrating cleanser to remove impurities from the pores.

 As the rate at which our skin cells naturally regenerate slows down, dead cells can accumulate on the skin’s surface resulting in dullness and uneven texture.
-Encourage the renewal process by using a gentle exfoliator 2-3 times a week.
+Encourage the renewal process by using a gentle exfoliator two to three times a week.

 During our 40s we lose more moisture than ever before, so topping it up with both serums and moisturisers is essential.
 Look for lipid-rich occlusive formulations containing deeply hydrating ingredients like hyaluronic acid, squalane, ceramides and glycerin to draw in moisture and trap it within the skin.